Therapeutic aspects of cannabis and cannabinoids

 Table 3 Human randomised controlled trials (RCTs): pain

 Raised intra-ocular pressure

 Glaucoma due to obstructed outflow of aqueous humour or anatomical eye defects is the most common cause of blindness in the Western world.
 Some RCTs investigating this area are given in Table 4.

-Table 4 Human randomised controlled trials (RCTs): raised intra-ocular pressure
+Table 4 Human randomised controlled trials (RCTs): raised intra-ocular pressure (IOP)

 Insomnia, anxiety and depression

 Randomised controlled trials investigating insomnia, anxiety and depression are given in Table 5.